CloudLabsAI-Azure/Github-Copilot/Labfiles/Sandbox/Lab7.md

 ### Task 4.2: Data Transformations

+Perform data standardization to scale and center the numeric features of the dataset for model compatibility.

 1. Click **+Code** to add a new cell and type the below comments for Standardization which is the process of scaling and centering numeric features to have a mean of 0 and a standard deviation of 1, making them comparable and suitable for certain algorithms.
 Press "enter" to get into the next line and review the suggestion, and press "tab" to accept the suggestion and click on **Run** button